Smithsonite/SmitKub/README.md

 kubectl apply -f service.yaml
 ```

-how do we expose the app on the routeable network.
+how do we expose the app on the routable network.
 ```
 kubectl expose deployment nginx --port=80 --target-port=80 --type=NodePort --dry-run=client -o yaml > service.yaml
 ```
-# successfull exposure
+# successful exposure
-ooookaaay...
-per this [helpful article](https://medium.com/swlh/kubernetes-external-ip-service-type-5e5e9ad62fcd) The app is successfully exposed by leveraging the control node's ip address in the configuration.
+Per this [helpful article](https://medium.com/swlh/kubernetes-external-ip-service-type-5e5e9ad62fcd) The app is successfully exposed by leveraging the control node's ip address in the configuration.
 I suspect that if i configure a service such as keepalived on multiple control nodes, the issue of "HA" would be resolved.
-in the meantime i am going to try and provision some specific IP addrsses on the control node and see if i can get nginx to follow it.
+in the meantime i am going to try and provision some specific IP addresses on the control node and see if i can get nginx to follow it.

 ```
 ansible@autobot:~/git/SmitKub/appdeploy/hello-world$ cat service.yaml